Facilitator Manual

 Play leaders

 Some groups include a play leader if preschool-aged children attend.
-Play leaders engage children in developmentally appropriate activities so that parents can focus on the group.
-Facilitators and play leaders often work together to plan sessions, set up the space, and support families.
-Parents remain responsible for their children at all times.
+Play leaders may be volunteers or paid staff, and engage children in developmentally appropriate activities so that parents can focus on the group.
+Facilitators and play leaders often work together to plan sessions, set up the space, and settle children and families into a group.